shyamsundar-seshadri/Docker/docker-Aug13.md

 Sample docker file:
 [Docker File](https://github.com/sssrox/Docker/blob/master/dockerImages/DockerFile-NginxInUbuntu)
 Nme of the docker file should be "DockerFile"

-write the docker file and execute in command line from the docker file directory as below,
+for some installation provide -y switch for confirmation on installation write the docker file and execute in command line from the docker file directory as below,
 docker build -t="sssrox/nginxalpha" .